 (c) Supports the need for Medicare beneficiaries to receive clear and understandable reports about the payments made, or not made, on their behalf, while avoiding potentially unsupportable phrases, such as "not medically necessary;"

-(d) Supports the use of a single conversion factor for all physician services under the Medicare Fee Schedule, except for purposes to achieve specific public policy goals;
+(d) Supports the use of a single conversion factor, if a conversion factor exists, for all physician services under the Medicare Physician Fee Schedule, except for purposes to achieve specific public policy goals;

-(e) Opposes expenditure targets, including the Sustainable Growth Rate, in favor of a system based on the Medicare Economic Index or another fair representation of physicians' costs of delivering care;
+(e) Opposes expenditure targets in favor of a system based on the Medicare Economic Index or another fair representation of physicians' costs of delivering care;

 (f) Supports practice expense relative value units (RVUs) that are based on the actual resources, both direct and indirect, which physicians use to provide services and that are adjusted in a timely and understandable manner;